reflog/docs/pages/docs/examples/create-react-app.md

 [Create React App](https://github.com/facebookincubator/create-react-app) is a boilerplate tool used to create Single Page Applications with React.js without build configuration.
 Facebook created CRA and made it the official way to start a new React application.

-In this page we're going to focus on how to deploy a Single Page Application made with Create React App to ${<Now color="#000"/>}.
+In this page we're going to focus on how to deploy a Single Page Application made with Create React App to <Now color="#000"/>.
 If you want to learn how to use this boilerplate tool we recommend you to read their [repository's README](https://github.com/facebookincubator/create-react-app/blob/master/README.md).

 ## Setup